Cancer (young people)

 The doctor came round, marked on my left thigh what testicle it was you know that they were going to be operating on.
 Then a consultant came in, he said that did I know what the operation entailed?
 I said, "Yes removing the lump."
 He said, "A radical orchidectomy," I said, "No removing the lump," he said "Yeah."
 My girlfriend commented on the look on my face, when he used radical I knew that it wasn't probably just going to be removing the lump.
 So then my doctor came round with a consent form and said, “Did I have any questions before I signed it?”
 I said "Yeah one big question that's burning inside me what are you actually going to do?"
 He said, "We're removing the testicle."
 And I just looked at him in amazement.
 And I remembered back to the Monday that I was told that I was going to have the operation and I remember his exact words "We are going to remove the lump."
 At no point did he say that we are going to remove the testicle.
 So I sat there in amazement.
 I signed the form.
 I wasn't going to go back.
 I knew that it was the best thing for me.
 He said that operating on a testicle with a lump on it, if it was cancerous that would encourage the cancer to spread.
 So I then went on to ask him if it was cancer what would then be the procedure.
 He said that I'd be asked back in for a CT scan and then obviously further treatment if required.
 So again I just, it all came to me, it was three hours till the operation and they tell me this.
 It was not good timing.

 Many young people found that their doctors and nurses provided all the information they needed and were always happy to answer their questions.
-Others thought that their consultant’s approach was to try and not unnecessarily overload them with information.
-But this wasn’t always the case and, one young person (Interview 22) said that her doctor seemed so incredibly busy, that she was put off asking the questions that were important to her but which the doctor might think were minor.
-A few young people thought that obtaining information that they wanted about their cancer had been difficult because their particular case was very unusual and therefore their doctor had not dealt with it before.
+Others thought that their consultant’s approach was to 'try and not unnecessarily overload them with information'.
+However, this wasn’t always the case: one young person said that her doctor seemed so incredibly busy that she was put off asking the questions that were important to her but which the doctor might think were minor (see interview 22).
+A few young people thought that obtaining the information that they wanted about their cancer was difficult because their particular case was very unusual and their doctor had not dealt with it before.

-Most young people found it helpful to have a parent with them when seeing the doctor because parents could then ask the questions that the young people might not have thought to ask themselves.
-One mother said that she would have liked the doctors to talk to her more so as to advise and reassure her, so that she could then, in turn, reassure her son (Interview 05) (see also ’Finding good information and good information sources’).
+Most young people said they found it helpful to have a parent with them when seeing the doctor because parents could then ask questions that they might not have thought to ask themselves.
+One mother said that she would have liked the doctors to talk to her more so as to advise and reassure her, and so that she could then reassure her son (see interview 05) (see also 'Finding good information and good information sources’).

 Doctors gave him information in straightforward, non-medical terms and he did not feel the need...